top of page

 💪 Finding Your Kind of Trainer

 Not all trainers are ready for the ADHD rollercoaster—and that’s okay.
-You’re not looking for perfect.
-You’re looking for someone who listens and adapts.
+You're not looking for perfection; you want someone who listens and adapts to your needs.
+When meeting potential trainers, ask:

 • “Have you worked with clients who struggle with focus or consistency?”